• Skip to primary navigation

 Two plates of sweet and sour chicken on rice.

+It’s a natural color (not bright red).
 If you’re used to restaurant sweet and sour dishes, you may think that this recipe doesn’t look anything like that because the sauce isn’t bright red.
 Guess what?
 That vivid color is just red food coloring and doesn’t add anything to the flavor.
-I would rather not add artificial ingredients so my stir fry is lighter in color but certainly not pale in flavor.
+With pineapple juice, soy sauce, and fresh ginger root, this stir fry is lighter in color but certainly not pale in flavor.

-Because the meat isn’t deep fried, this recipe is easier, too.
+Nothing is deep fried.
+Because the meat isn’t deep fried, this recipe is easier and better for you.
 Breading and deep-frying can be messy and a bit time-consuming.
 Why bother?
 This dish tastes great without it and it’s way less greasy.

-And this stir fry is nutritious, with lots of lean white meat and healthy vegetables.
+This stir fry is nutritious and low in calories.
+With lots of lean white meat for protein and packed with healthy vegetables, you can feel good about eating this chicken stir fry.
 One serving is only 233 calories (not including the rice).

 Close up of chicken stir fry with pineapple, peppers, and onions in wok.